apache/flink/docs/deployment/repls/python_shell.md

 Flink comes with an integrated interactive Python Shell.
 It can be used in a local setup as well as in a cluster setup.
-See the [local setup page]({% link deployment/resource-providers/standalone/local.md %}) for more information about how to setup a local Flink.
+See the [standalone resource provider page]({% link deployment/resource-providers/standalone/index.md %}) for more information about how to setup a local Flink.
 You can also [build a local setup from source]({% link flinkDev/building.md %}).

 <span class="label label-info">Note</span> The Python Shell will run the command “python”.
 Please refer to the Python Table API [installation guide]({% link dev/python/installation.md %}) on how to set up the Python execution environments.